wootfish/sohliloquies/drafts/public-cyberspace.md

 [^2]: Some of which has been carried out by myself through the Theseus project, which you'll hear more about later.

-Maybe that sounds nice, but what does it actually mean?
+Maybe this all sounds nice, but what does it actually mean?
 To answer that question, we'll have to go into a little more detail.

 Architecturally, the modern web is built around a client-server model: data requesters (like you, loading up Twitter) and data providers (like Twitter, sending you fresh tweets).
 This data lives on servers; the servers live in some large air-conditioned room with armed guards; these servers dole out data to clients like yourself at-will.